-All of this is why SPT has been working to in partnership with the bus industry through the Strathclyde Bus Alliance.
+All of this is why SPT has been working to create a new approach to tackle this problem in partnership with the bus industry through the Strathclyde Bus Alliance.
 Working with bus operators, local authorities and all other key stakeholders, we want to ensure a comprehensive bus network to meet passenger needs now and for the future.
-This would ensure a properly, integrated, safe and secure network for the
+This would ensure a properly, integrated, safe and secure network for the benefit of all passengers.